tes/compoxure-example/README.md

 `App`: https://github.com/tes/compoxure-example/tree/master/app

 This folder contains a Dockerfile that sets up a super simple backend application (contains a page that has `cx-` markup).
 This is where your proxy will get its html from according to its rule, parse it and compose it from other services.
-It only serves slots, note the addition of `cx-layout` headers to the response to allow Compoxure to know that this app expects it to use a template and where to get it, and the `cx-parse-me` that ensures compoxure knows that these pages contain `cx-` tags (required if using a layout).
+It only serves fragments of html with `cx-use-slot` directives, with the addition of `cx-layout` headers to the response to allow Compoxure to know that this app expects it to use a template and where to get it, and the `cx-parse-me` that ensures compoxure knows that these pages contain `cx-` tags (required if using a layout).

 `Service`: https://github.com/tes/compoxure-example/tree/master/service